ENPARD Ajara: European Neighbourhood Programme for Agriculture and Rural Development in Ajara

-Under the the European Neighbourhood Programme for Agriculture and Rural Development (ENPARD), UNDP promotes agriculture development in the Ajara Autonomous Republic as a foundation for food security, sustainable production and rural employment.
+Under the European Neighbourhood Programme for Agriculture and Rural Development (ENPARD), UNDP promotes agriculture development in the Ajara Autonomous Republic as a foundation for food security, sustainable production and rural employment.
 The programme focuses on the assistance to small farmers and runs in close cooperation with the Ajara Government.
 The first stage of the programme has been competed in June 2016. the second stage kicked off shortly after to cover the period of 2016-2018.

 Agriculture in Ajara remains an important yet declining sector in terms of GDP contribution, net foreign exchange earnings, and employment.

 Most of Ajara is hilly or mountainous and, outside the narrow coastal plain, there is little flat land.
 Partly as a result of the topography, agriculture sector is dominated by citrus, other fresh fruit and vegetables, and livestock, with limited production of cereals or other field crops.
 Most of locally-produced citrus are exported to markets in Ukraine.
 Otherwise, agricultural production is mainly for local markets, which are also supplied by imports from other parts of Georgia and from Turkey.
 Turkish products dominate supply in the shoulder seasons and in the out-of-season market when the markets are undersupplied from local sources.

 Farm sizes are small, averaging around 0.25 ha, with little evidence of land sales or rental.
 There is a substantial amount of state-owned farmland in Ajara which remains to be privatized.

 As elsewhere in Georgia, banks are reluctant to lend to agriculture and generally will not take small land parcels as collateral.